RSI (Rush Street Interactive Inc.) has powerful results

-Rush Street Interactive Inc. (NYSE:RSI) closed Monday at $4.02 per share, down from $4.29 a day earlier.
-While Rush Street Interactive Inc. has underperformed by -6.29%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RSI fell by -79.70%, with highs and lows ranging from $21.70 to $3.34, whereas the simple moving average fell by -34.69% in the last 200 days.
+The share price of Rush Street Interactive Inc. (NYSE:RSI) fell to $3.92 per share on Wednesday from $4.11.
+While Rush Street Interactive Inc. has underperformed by -4.62%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RSI fell by -81.32%, with highs and lows ranging from $21.70 to $3.34, whereas the simple moving average fell by -35.74% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal